buckleybrian/VBphenoR/README.md

 install.packages("VBphenoR")
 ```

 `VBphenoR` can also be downloaded and installed via GitHub.
-The most
-useful if want to download a *specific* version of the package (which
+This is most useful for downloading a *specific* version of the package (which
 can be found at <https://github.com/buckleybrian/VBphenoR/releases>):

 ``` r